jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/labinfo/module1.rst

   |image11|

 ..
 Note:: We utilized the direct API for Consul to create these objects.
 This only highlights one option for the Consul registration process; in most environments, devices will self-register with a Consul agent installed.
 This agent keeps track of the Service it should register into, and as new Nodes come in and out of the Service, Consul keeps the correct state.
-The BIG-IP via AS3 will check the state of a Service or a Node in Consul to create/update/delete its pool members
+The BIG-IP via AS3 will check the state of a Service or a Node in Consul to create/update/delete its pool members.

 Your environment is now ready to be utilized.